Literacy in India: British period

 In the colonial era, the community-funded gurukul system and temple-based charity education, began to decline as the centrally funded institutions promoted by the British colonial administration began to gradually take over.

 From 1881 and 1947, the number of English-language primary schools grew from 82,916 to 134,866 and the number of students attending those institutions grew from 2,061,541 to 10,525,943.
 Literacy rates among the Indian public, as recorded rose from an estimated 3.2 per cent in 1872, to 16.1 per cent in 1941.

 In 1944, the British colonial administration presented a plan, called the Sargent Scheme for the educational reconstruction of India, with a goal of producing 100% literacy in the country within 40 years, i.e. by 1984.
 Although the 40-year time-frame was derided at the time by leaders of the Indian independence movement as being too long a period to achieve universal literacy, India had only just crossed the 74% level by the 2011 census.
-The British Indian censuses identify a significant difference in literacy rates, by: sex, religion, caste and state of residence, e.g.:
+The British Indian censuses identify a significant difference in literacy rates, by: sex, religion, caste and state of residence, an example of which may be seen in the table below.

-Post-independence period
+Post-independence

 The provision of universal and compulsory education for all children in the age group of 6–14 was a cherished national ideal and had been given overriding priority by incorporation as a Directive Policy in Article 45 of the Constitution, but it is still to be achieved more than half a century since the Constitution was adopted in 1949.
 Parliament has passed the Constitution 86th Amendment Act, 2002, to make elementary education a Fundamental Right for children in the age group of 6–14 years.
 In order to provide more funds for education, an education cess of 2 percent has been imposed on all direct and indirect central taxes through the Finance (No. 2) Act, 2004.

 In 2000–01, there were 60,840 pre-primary and pre-basic schools, and 664,041 primary and junior basic schools.
 Total enrolment at the primary level has increased from 19,200,000 in 1950–51 to 109,800,000 in 2001–02.
 The number of high schools in 2000–01 was higher than the number of primary schools at the time of independence.

 The literacy rate grew from 18.33 percent in 1951, to 74.04 percent in 2011.
 During the same period, the population grew from 361 million to 1,210 million.